Skip to main content

 EIP-2612 Permit

 Fallback when the token supports permit() but not ERC-3009.
-User signs a Permit offchain; the operator wallet submits two txs on their behalf:
+User signs a Permit offchain with the vault as spender; the operator wallet submits the transactions that pull the tokens into the vault on their behalf via POST /circle-gateway/v1/gasless/permit.

 const deadline = BigInt(Math.floor(Date.now() / 1000) + 3600)